 The good news?
 A dry nose doesn’t necessarily mean your pet is unhealthy.
-But there are several reasons why your pooch’s sniffer could lack moisture.
+But there are several reasons why your dog’s nose could lack moisture.

-While dreaming about running through fields or his favorite dog treat, your dog isn’t licking his nose as frequently.
-If your dog just woke up, it’s normal for his nose to be dry.
+While dreaming about running through fields or their favorite dog treat, your dog isn’t licking their nose as frequently.
+If your dog just woke up, it’s normal for their nose to be dry.
 That dryness should go away about 10 minutes after waking.

-Pay attention to your pup: Is he drinking enough water?
+Pay attention to your dog: Are they drinking enough water?
 If not, your dog’s dry nose could be the result of dehydration.
-Be sure to supply your pup with plenty of fresh water.
-If he’s still not drinking, take him to the vet.
+Be sure to supply your dog with plenty of fresh water.
+If they’re still not drinking, take them to the vet.